bsmithers/CLIgraphs/README.md

 CLIgraphs
 =========

 Easy generation of Python/Matplotlib graphs from the command line.
+Very much work in progress.

 ## Examples